This is the second post in a series on Good and Evil.

 As odd as it may sound, our physical posture provides a helpful metaphor for understanding our spiritual posture.
 And good and evil are matters of spiritual posture.

-allows us to maintain our balance with the minimum of effort, and it facilitates breathing and circulation.
+Good posture allows us to maintain our balance with the minimum of effort, and it facilitates breathing and circulation.
 Aesthetically pleasing, good posture also suggests poise and grace.
 Just think of how easy it is to spot a trained dancer in a crowd.

 By contrast, poor posture results in muscle pain, nerve pain and constriction of blood flow.
 Whether or not it seems fair, slouching can connote indifference, disrespect, and sloth.

 Notice here that I am talking about posture as a habit of holding our physical frame.
-I don’t have in mind congenital conditions like scoliosis
+I don’t have in mind congenital conditions like scoliosis and kyphosis.

 Good posture can be thought of as cooperating with gravity.
 Holding ourselves in a way that puts the least strain on our supporting muscles and our ligaments.